Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity

 \subsection{Two characterizations of internally closed sets of matchings}

-We have now all the concepts required to state two alternative characterizations of internally closed sets of matchings.
-The first characterization pertains the lattice of matchings: we show that a set of matchings is internally closed set if and only if it is inclusionwise maximal among the sets that share with the lattices of stable matchings the two properties, closedness wrt to the join operator, and opposition of interests.
+We next state two alternative characterizations of internally closed sets of matchings.
+The first characterization pertains the lattice of matchings: we show that a set of matchings is internally closed set if and only if it is inclusionwise maximal among the sets of matchings that share with $(\Ss(T),\succ_X)$ the two properties, closedness wrt to the join operator, and opposition of interests.
 The second characterization is based on rotations: we show that a set of matchings is internally closed if and only if the corresponding poset of rotations cannot be ``augmented'' in a well-defined manner.
 We prove the first characterization in Subsection \ref{sec:IC_algebraic} and the rotation-based characterization in Subsection \ref{sec:IC_algorithmic}.